majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module1/lab1.rst

 #.
 Once the RDP has downloaded, open the .rdp file and when prompted, select 'continue'.

 #.
-When prompted for the login credentials, use userename: admin: passsword:admin
+When prompted for the login credentials, use username: user: password: user

     .. image:: /_static/loginrdp.png